Your Dream Adventure Awaits

 3. Preparing the Van

-Once you've invested in your chosen van, it's time to transform it!
-The van prep involves cleaning and stripping down the interior.
-This step is foundational to building a camping van.
+Once you've put your money into your chosen van, it's time to transform it.
+Whether you’re planning a Ford E350 conversion, a full E350 camper van conversion, or another Ford Econoline conversion, prep starts with cleaning and stripping down the inside.
+This step is key to building a reliable camping van.

-Make sure to document the process with photos, which can help during reassembly or when consulting with professionals.
+Make sure to record the process with photos, which can help during putting things back together or when talking with skilled help.

 Steps: